-Master Gardener training is held in alternate years and will be held again beginning in SEPTEMBER 2018.
+Master Gardener training is held in alternate years and will be held again from September 2018-May 2019.
+Trainings are interactive and hands on will be held one Saturday each month from 8:45-1:30 in Ithaca as well as in surrounding Counties.
+Additionally we will meet one weeknight per month for additional optional session to enhance your learning and hands-on skills.
+We used a flipped classroom approach which means students will prepare for hands-on trainings by watching videos and tutorials as well as reading articles at home in between live meetings.
 Trainees receive training on a broad spectrum of subjects applicable to home gardening, such as plant nutrition, soils, vegetable and fruit culture, trees, shrubs and lawns, diseases and insects that affect plants, pruning, and much more.
 Advanced instruction is offered, and special seminars and refresher workshops are held so that Master Gardeners can stay current on gardening topics and keep their knowledge up-to-date.

 You can learn more about the topics that are covered in the training by visiting the NY State Master Gardener Volunteer Program pages on the Cornell University website.

 Each Master Gardener trainee commits to "give back" an additional 80 hours of service over a two year time period following certification.
-After that, you can be as involved with the program as you would like to be.
+After that, volunteers must service 20 hours per year to maintain their status as a Master Gardener Volunteer.
 Some Master Gardeners have volunteered for many years and enjoy the satisfaction of helping their local communities and the camaraderie of fellow gardeners, monthly meetings, holiday gatherings, and group field trips to visit beautiful and unique gardens in our region that also are part of the program.
 Master Gardeners love to be part of a community of enthusiastic gardeners committed to community service.

 Tompkins County has had this program for a number of years, and it is a very successful program.
 Right now, we have approximately 65 active Master Gardener volunteers who do a number of different activities in the county.
 It is a very popular program and we normally have more than enough applicants to fill the training program every two years.